 Topical Areas Deadlines for Completing Posts to Blog Prompts

-Leadership 9:00am on Feb.
+Leadership 10:30am on Feb.
 4

-Management 9:00am on Feb.
+Management 10:30am on Feb.
 11

-Sport ethics 9:00am on Feb.
+Sport ethics 10:30am on Feb.
 23

-Personnel management 9:00am on March 4
+Personnel management 10:30am on March 4

-Sport marketing 9:00am on March 30
+Sport marketing 10:30am on March 30

-Financial management 9:00am on April 20
+Financial management 10:30am on April 20

-Facility and event planning and management 9:00am on April 27
+Facility and event planning and management 10:30am on April 27

-Sport law 9:00am on May 4
+Sport law 10:30am on May 4

 - 3. Written assignment "Career Profile Assignment".
 This assignment is worth 60 points.
 Below is the task descriptions and grading rubrics for each.
 If you need assistance with research materials, feel free to contact a Tech Librarian.
 Another contact for assistance is my GTA for this class, Avery Wright.
 A list of scholarly journals will be listed on Blackboard. - 4.
 Quizzes --- Severn quizzes will be given throughout the semester on various units covered.
-Quiz dates are listed in the Itinerary in the syllabus..
+Quiz dates will be listed in the Itinerary in the syllabus.
 Each quiz will be worth 10 points and will be given with a time limit.
-Quizzes will be taken on Blackboard at a time announced.
+Quizzes will be taken on Blackboard during class.
 Bring a form of electronics capable of accessing Blackboard. - 5.
 StrengthsQuest Assessment.
-A link will be provided to students on Jan 26th.
-A hard copy of your results titled "Your Signature Themes" must be brought to class on Feb.
-2nd.
-This can be found in the Reports link upon completion of the assessment.
+A link will be provided to students on August 27th.
+A hard copy of your results titled "Your Signature Themes" must be brought to class on Sept.
+1. This can be found in the Reports link upon completion of the assessment.
 This is worth 20 points.
 Failure to bring a hard copy will result in a 0.
-These are due at the beginning of clas. - 6.
+The TA will be collecting the hard copies as you depart class. - 6.
 FOCUS2 Assessment.
-A link will be provided to students on Feb.
-16th A hard copy of your results will be due in class on Feb.
-23rd This assignment is worth 20 points.
-Failure to bring a hard copy will result in a 0. - 7.
+A link will be provided to students on Sept.
+17th.
+A hard copy of your results will be due in class on Sept.
+24th.
+This assignment is worth 20 points.
+Failure to bring a hard copy will result in a 0.
+The TA will collect the hard copies as you leave class. - 7.
 Interview Assignment.
 Below is a description of assignment.
-This interview must be with an adult professional working in the area of Sport Management you are interested in working in.
+This interview must be with an adult professional working in the area of Sport Management you are interested in working in, also.
 This interviewee cannot be a student (undergraduate, graduate, PhD., intern, etc.).
 This assignment is worth 60 points.
 This assignment will be submitted as hard copy in class.

-Written assignment #1 (60 points); Due on Feb.
-25th
+Written assignment #1 (60 points; Due on Feb.
+25